Notes on Twelve drawings for the Governor’s Palace at Chandigarh

 Drawing Matter was introduced to José Oubrerie by Stan Allen after publishing his text Just Begin in July 2020.
-Oubrerie worked for Le Corbusier in his Atelier at 35 Rue de Sèvres from 1957 to 1965.
+Oubrerie worked for Le Corbusier on the Brazilian Pavillion at the Cité Universitaire in Paris is 1958 and in the Atelier at 35 Rue de Sèvres from 1959 to 1965.
 The following text is the second in a series of two transcriptions of informal email correspondence in which Oubrerie provides commentary on drawings for buildings in the Chandigarh Capitol complex that are now in the Drawing Matter collection.

 Here, Oubrerie examines twelve sheets from a sketchbook given to Guillermo Jullian de la Fuente by Le Corbusier.
 The drawings are in Le Corbusier’s own hand and, as Oubrerie explains, are typical of him ‘ “attacking” a problem in plan and researching its solution; each move in the succession of drawings results from what sometimes he would call a lecture de situation.’